-- Sections/ weekly HW help sessions: Monday 5-7pm, or as advertised, the EPS faculty lounge on 4th floor of Hoffman, 20 Oxford St. Please come to work on the homework assignments, ask questions, and to offer help to others. - Homework will be assigned every Tuesday under "Files" on Canvas, due (via electronic submission, see below) the following Tuesday at 10:00am, unless otherwise noted.
-Continuously practicing the lecture material on a weekly basis via HW assignments is the only way to become comfortable with the subjects covered in the course. - Course forum: Please post questions regarding HW/ quizzes to the course forums (piazza.com/harvard/spring2019/apmth120), rather than emailing the teaching staff.
-You are very welcome to respond to other students' questions on the forum. - Electronic homework submission via Canvas: Your submission, including code and figures, must be a single PDF file, no more than 20 Mb in size and no more than 30 pages in total length.
+Homework will be assigned every Tuesday under "Files" on Canvas, due (via electronic submission, see below) the following Tuesday at 10:00am, unless otherwise noted.
+Continuously practicing the lecture material on a weekly basis via HW assignments is the only way to become comfortable with the subjects covered in the course.

+• Course forum: Please post questions regarding HW/ quizzes to the course forums (piazza.com/harvard/spring2020/apmth120), rather than emailing the teaching staff.
+You are very welcome to respond to other students' questions.

+• Electronic homework submission via Canvas: Your submission, including code and figures, must be a single PDF file, no more than 20 Mb in size and no more than 30 pages in total length.
 It may be typeset or scanned using scanners available in the libraries, but must be clear, easily legible, and correctly rotated.
 A scan using a phone app (e.g., this) may be acceptable if done carefully.
 Unacceptable scans could lead to a rejection of the submission or to a grade reduction of 15%.
 Late submissions would lead to a reduction of 2% per minute after the due time.

-Quizzes, final, grading: Homework: 40%; two quizzes, (tentatively) scheduled to
+Quizzes, final, in-class mini-quizzes, grading: two evening quizzes,

-- Wednesday, March 6, 2019, 7-9pm, Geological Museum lecture hall 100, 24 Oxford St. - 2.
-Wednesday, April 10, 2019, 7-9pm, Yenching Auditorium, room 118, 2 Divinity Ave.
+- 1. Wednesday, March 4, 2020, 7-9pm, Geological Museum 100, 24 Oxford St. - 2.
+Wednesday April 1, 2020, 7-9pm, Geological Museum 100, 24 Oxford St.

-(all in the evening): 30% together; final: 30%.
-Your lowest HW grade will be ignored.
-HW and quiz grades are posted to canvas, you need to check the posted grades and let us know within 7 days from the release of grades if you see a problem; later responses cannot be considered.
+The homework assignments, the two quizzes and the final contain extra credit problems that can bring the grade to 110 out of 100.
+Mini-quizzes during most classes will involve responding to multiple-choice questions via the Poll-Everywhere app, after a group discussion among the students, with repeated opportunities to vote, where missing a few answers during the term would just be ignored.
+Homework and quiz grades are posted to canvas, you need to check the posted grades and let Eli know within 7 days from the release of grades if you see a problem.
 Please approach Eli rather than the TFs with any issue related to grading.
+Grading: